 The Buyer’s Journey

-As the salesperson steps forward in the sales process, they will find prospective customers dropping off and a gradually reducing number ready to conduct the sales transaction with them.
+As the salesperson steps forward in the sales process, they will find prospective customers dropping off and a gradually reducing number ready to conduct sales transactions with them.

-Those who do end up conducting the sales transaction go through a parallel cognitive journey themselves known as the buyer’s journey.
+Whether dropping off sometime in their journey or ending up conducting the sales transaction, prospects go through a parallel cognitive journey themselves known as the buyer’s journey.

 The classic A-I-D-A model best describes the journey of a buyer.